Jimmy Carter 1976 presidential campaign: Background

 Jimmy Carter was born in Plains, Georgia, in 1924, to a family of traditional farmers.
-After his graduation from the United States Naval Academy, he served on submarines in the United States Navy.
-In 1962, he ran for, and won, the Georgia State Senate seat for the 14th district.
+After his 1946 graduation from the United States Naval Academy, he served on submarines in the United States Navy but resigned in 1953 at the rank of Lieutenant after the unexpected death of his father and moved back to Plains with his wife Rosalynn and the rest of his family where he established a highly successful peanut farm business.
+In 1962 Carter embarked on his political career as a write-in candidate for the Georgia State Senate and won the 14th district seat.
+He served two terms in the state senate before he resigned in 1966 and was succeeded by his cousin Hugh Carter.
 He contested the Georgia Democratic gubernatorial primary in 1966 but lost the race to Ellis Arnall, coming in third place.
 The Democratic nominee Lester Maddox won the election.
 Carter ran again in the 1970 gubernatorial primaries.
 Governor Maddox was prohibited by the Georgia state constitution from running for reelection, so former governor Carl E. Sanders was Carter's main opponent in the primaries.
 With 49.62% of the primary vote, Carter was leading Sanders, who had 37.77% of the vote.
 Both of them qualified for a separate primary runoff election, which Carter won with approximately 160,000 more votes than Sanders.

 Carter ran on a populist platform against Hal Suit, the Republican nominee.
 Carter had the support of many regular Democrats, such as former representative Carl Vinson, Senator Richard B. Russell, and Governor Maddox.
 Carter called for an end to busing as a means to control racial segregation in public and private schools, believing that to win the election he would have to get the votes of whites who were uneasy about integration.
 Consequently, he limited his campaign appearances before African American groups, while seeking both the black vote and the "Wallace vote".